-SPII is managing approximately R340 million for over 200 projects, and the IDC's management fees make up 3.8% of the total amount committed.
-SPII also receives a large number of applications, all of which are reviewed, including ineligible and rejected concepts.
-Upwards of 133 applications are reviewed each year, of which an average of 66 (49%) are funded.
 Given this, and based on national and international benchmarks, SPII is relatively cost effective in comparison to other programmes in the innovation space.
 However, alternative funding mechanisms, such as loans or matching grants, or processes such as competitive funding rounds, have not been explored by SPII or assessed in relation to their cost effectiveness.

-1.5.3.
-Processes
+5.3.
+PROCESSES

-1.5.3.1.
-What effect do institutional mechanisms have on the efficiency and effectiveness of delivering programme outcomes?
+5.3.1.
+What effect do institutional mechanisms (structure, management, administration, and processes) have on the efficiency and effectiveness of delivering programme outcomes?

 The majority of case studies noted that SPII's administrative processes are efficient relative to other programmes.

 In 2010 the programme underwent a number of changes, from its leadership to its processes in a move to align it more with the IDC's strategy and processes.
 Anecdotal responses from case study respondents indicate that the impacts of these changes have been mixed.
 For example, many respondents feel that the programme became more compliance driven, which can be onerous, particularly in terms of meeting reporting requirements and application processes.